rasvob/HU-Homel/DL_ANN.md

   * The first models should be built from scratch, i.e. create your own architecture and train the models to have some baseline results
     * 💡 The project will include hyper parameter tuning so try different batch sizes, optimizers, etc. and document everything accordingly
       * i.e. 📒 tables with results, plots, ...
+      * 💡 You can use hyper-parameter tuning libraries, e.g., [Optuna](https://optuna.org/)
   * 🚀 Other models will employ transfer learning techniques
       * 💡 Try to fine-tune multiple pre-trained models (or even embeddings in case of text data)
       * You can also try to pre-process the data if needed, use re-sampling, data augmentation and so on